 The first thing you should be mindful of is sleep.
 As outlined earlier, you should get at least seven hours of sleep each night.
 According to the CDC, tips for getting a better night’s sleep include:

-- Making sure the sleep environment is quiet, dark and not too hot or too cold.
+Making sure the sleep environment is quiet, dark and at a comfortable temperature.

 Concerning dietary factors, keep in mind:

-- Low intake of omega-3 fatty acids, the kind found in oily fish but also chia or walnuts, is associated with depression.
+Low intake of omega-3 fatty acids, the kind found in oily fish as well as chia or walnuts, is associated with depression.
 It’s a good idea to eat omega-3 foods 2-3 times a week.

-- Veggies are important.
-They contain antioxidants, magnesium & B vitamins, all important for brain health, so include varied veggies in your diet.
+Veggies are important.
+They contain antioxidants, magnesium & B vitamins, which are all important for brain health, so include varied veggies in your diet.

 Another important lifestyle factor that amplifies the fog is stress.
 Not everything has to be that serious.
 Take some days off and focus on you.
 Practice a hobby if you don’t have one and maybe even give meditation a try, which science has often found to be an easy, free method to combat stress.